hackforla/peopledepot/docs/CONTRIBUTING.md

    docker-compose exec web python manage.py createsuperuser --no-input
    ```

 1. Browse to the web admin interface at `http://localhost:8000/admin/` and confirm the admin site is running.
-Use the credentials you created in Step 2 (above) to log in.
+Use DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD from .env.dev for credentials.

+## 3. Managing Docker

-### 2.5 Stopping Docker
+### 3.1 Stopping Docker

 To stop the service-container, but not destroy it (often sufficient for day-to-day work):